Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \paragraph{Modeling}

-Since there is a moving obstacle present, the robot needs to follow a collision avoidance protocol (here, for simplicity, we choose passive safety) in order to safely cross the intersection.
+Since there is a moving obstacle, the robot needs to follow a collision avoidance protocol in order to safely cross the intersection.
+We choose passive safety for simplicity.
 Collision avoidance alone, however, will not reliably let the robot make progress.
 Thus, we will model a robot that favors making progress towards the other side of the intersection, and only falls back to collision avoidance when the obstacle is too close to pass safely.

-Note, that intersections provide a simple strategy for the obstacle to prevent the robot from ever passing the intersection: the obstacle just needs to block the entire intersection forever by stopping there (\eg, somebody built a wall so that the intersection essentially disappeared).
+Intersections enable the obstacle to trivially prevent the robot from ever passing the intersection.
+All that the obstacle needs to do is just block the entire intersection forever by stopping there (\eg, somebody built a wall so that the intersection disappeared).
 Clearly, no one could demand the robot passes the intersection in such impossible cases.
-We want to prove that the robot can pass the intersection when obstacles \emph{behave reasonably}.
-We, therefore, have to include a restriction on how long the obstacle may reside at the intersection.
-For the sake of simplicity, we choose to introduce a strictly positive minimum velocity $V_\textit{min}$ to prevent the obstacle from stopping.
+We prove that the robot can pass the intersection when obstacles \emph{behave reasonably}, for a precisely defined characterization of what is reasonable for an obstacle to do.
+We, therefore, include a restriction on how long the obstacle may reside at the intersection.
+We choose a strictly positive minimum velocity $V_\textit{min}$ to prevent the obstacle from stopping.
+Other fairness conditions (\eg, an upper bound on how long the intersection can be blocked, enforced with a traffic light) are representable in hybrid programs as well.

 \begin{model}

 \end{model}

 \paragraph{Identification of Live Controls}